-In partnership with Elgin St. Thomas Public Health (ESTPH), we are pleased to offer a new needle exchange program at WECHC.
-The first drop in program is scheduled for Thursday February 26/15 from 1pm to 3pm.
-WECHC and ESTPH neither enables nor encourages the use of illicit drugs.
-We recognize that quitting drugs may not be realistic or even desirable for everyone.
+In partnership with Elgin St. Thomas Public Health (ESTPH), the Centre offers a harm reduction / needle exchange program at the Health Centre.
+The Health Centre and ESTPH neither enables nor encourages the use of illicit drugs, however, we recognize that quitting drugs may not be realistic or even desirable for everyone.

 This program has been developed to reduce the burden and transmission of blood-borne pathogens like HIV, Hepatitis B and Hepatitis C while improving safety in our community.
 We believe in harm reduction and providing a safe place for people to access clean supplies and dispose of used drug equipment.